learn-co-students/dsc-first-codealong-online-ds-ft-120919/README.md

 Alternatively, if you **press esc**, the cursor will be in **blue** inidicating that you are in **command mode**.

 ### Edit Mode
-Edit mode is the standard mode for editing cells, whether its writing code or notes.
+Edit mode is the standard mode for editing cells, whether it's writing code or notes.
 To enter edit mode from command mode simply hit enter, or double click on a cell.

 ### Command Mode